 As practitioners, we are used to finding ways for employers to increase participation, especially when it helps them pass discrimination testing, but sometimes, thinking out of the box requires finding ways to eliminate employees who are not participating.
 When the majority of eligible part-time or transient employees are not contributing to a retirement plan, and they are the reason why the employer will soon have to incur the cost of a financial statement audit, the employer can consider amending the plan to make eligibility harder.
 In many cases, employees who have never met the new, tougher requirements would be bumped out of the plan, reducing the participant count if they did not already have an account balance.

 Note that amending the plan to make some participants ineligible will not accomplish that goal of avoiding a plan audit if previously eligible participants had received profit sharing contributions, or contributed deferrals and have an account balance.
-As discussed in our previous submission, Counting participants is not as easy as 1, 2, 3!!!, for purposes of determining whether a plan is necessary, all eligible participants will count as participants, regardless of whether they are participating.
+As discussed in our previous submission, Counting participants is not as easy as 1, 2, 3!!!, for purposes of determining whether an audit is necessary, all eligible participants will count as participants, regardless of whether they are participating.
 Additionally, all terminated or newly ineligible participants who have account balances will also count as participants.

 When considering plan amendments to achieve specific business goals, plan sponsors should consult with service providers that understand both plan design and the employer’s goals.
 In certain cases, premises that we have come to accept as a universal truth, such as maximizing coverage and eligibility to achieve optimal retirement readiness, may actually impair an employer’s ability to make an employer contribution to the participants.
 Reducing eligibility to a retirement plan to avoid the cost of a financial statement audit might better benefit employees’ retirement readiness.

 If you have questions or seek additional information on this subject, please contact our Employee Benefit Plan Team.

 Manager – Accounting & Auditing